valentynaPliushch/weather-app/README.md

 # Weather App

 This is an app that shows the weather information of any given city.
-It uses SheCodes service to provide weather information.
+It uses SheCodes API to provide weather information.

 ## Usage